 The exhibition is taking part over the last weekend of Surrey Artists’ Open Studios.
 It’s hoped that by taking part, more people will have the chance to benefit from the exceptional talent emerging from the College.

-The College’s Head of Art, Chantelle Shekyls, will also be running a Beginners‘ Lino Print workshops on Saturday morning in Somers Hall (at a cost of £25 per person).
-More details to follow, but places will be extremely limited so early booking is recommended.
+The College’s Head of Art, Chantelle Shekyls, will also be running a Lino Printing Workshop on Saturday morning in Somers Hall (at a cost of £25 per person).
+Places are extremely limited so early booking is recommended.

 Affordable, limited edition prints of all artworks in the exhibition will go on sale ahead of the exhibition.
 Please check back for the link.